jonnonz1/nz-statute-book/acts/public/1993/receiverships-act-1993.md

   (f) a creditor of the grantor:
   (g) a guarantor of an obligation of the grantor:
   (h) if the grantor is a company, a liquidator of the grantor:
-  (i) if the receiver is a chartered accountant, the President of the New Zealand Institute of Chartered Accountants:
+  (i) if the receiver is a qualified statutory accountant (within the meaning of section 5(1) of the Financial Reporting Act 2013), a member of the governing body of the association of accountants of which the qualified statutory accountant is a member:
   (j) if the receiver is a barrister and solicitor or a solicitor, the President of the New Zealand Law Society:
   (k) if the grantor is a person who has been adjudged bankrupt, the Official Assignee of the estate of the grantor.
 (2) An application for an order under this section may be made by a receiver of the property of a grantor in relation to a failure to comply by another receiver of the property of the grantor.